gullerya/object-observer/README.md

 	- `value` - new value or `undefined` if 'delete' change was observed
 	- `oldValue` - old value or `undefined` if 'insert' change was observed

 - `unobserve` - receives a __function/s__ which previously was/were registered as an observer/s and removes it/them.
-If __no parameter/s__ passed, all observers will be removed:
+If __no arguments__ passed, all observers will be removed:
 	```javascript
 	...
 	observablePerson.unobserve(personUIObserver);